 ExpressVPN is packed with security features: AES-256 encryption, the Network Lock, DNS leak protection and WebRTC leak protection to secure your personal information from exposure.
 It also has a feature named “HTTPS Everywhere,” which makes sure you don’t end up on a website that doesn’t encrypt the data you send.

 With 3000+ servers in 90+ countries, ExpressVPN delivers the fastest service you can get.
 This VPN is a powerful unblocker and anti-censorship tool – if you’re serious about security, you should seriously consider ExpressVPN.

 - Allows torrenting on all servers

 - Quite expensive – starts at $6.67/month

 If you’re in search of a good Chrome VPN, Windscribe VPN is most definitely a worthy contender.
 After all, it offers both a free version and a paid version, with the latter presenting great value for money.

 The free version offers a generous 10 GB monthly allowance and access to a decent number of servers.
 But, regular users would probably be better off opting for the paid subscription as this removes the data restriction and offers access to more servers.
-Either way, Windscribe VPN’s Chrome extension is well worth trying out for yourself.
+Either way, Windscribe VPN Chrome extension is well worth trying out for yourself.

-If you’re looking for a free VPN for the Chrome browser as a whole, make sure to take a look at our best free VPN for Chrome picks to find the option that would best suit your free online safety needs.
+If you’re looking for a free VPN for Chrome as a whole, make sure to take a look at our best free VPN for Chrome picks to find the option that would best suit your free online safety needs.